Varun-Chandrasekar/RNA-Peptide-Interaction/README.md

+THIS PROJECT IS CURRENTLY UNDER CONSTRUCTION AND IS IN THE PROCESS OF BEING UPLOADED.
+THE CURRENT FOLDER ONLY CONTAINS THE FULL CODE.

 This project utilizes a deep learning model (convolution neural network (CNN))) to predict the interaction between an RNA molecule and peptide molecule.
 More specifically, whether the two molecules would bind or not.

 ## Data